kwf37/ArchUSB/README.md

 ### Part 0: Setup a Linux Environment
 If you do not already have a running linux environment, you can set up a liveUSB with a distro of your choice to be a temporary working environment for the installation.
 This does not have to be Arch Linux.
+Note that if you do this you need two USBs, one for the liveUSB, and one to install Arch on.

 I picked Ubuntu because the liveUSB setup has easy-to-follow documentation, and it has all of the tools needed for this installation.
 To make an Ubuntu